Aspects of a phase transition in high-dimensional random geometry: Dichotomies of random points

 To avoid special arrangements like all points falling on one line the points are required to be in what is called general position: the position vectors of any subset of $N$ points should be linearly independent.
 Under this rather mild prerequisite the number $C(T,N)$ of dichotomies of $T$ points in $N$ dimensions only depends on $T$ and $N$ and not on the particular location of the points.
 This remarkable result was proven in several works among them a classical paper by Cover \cite{Cover}.
 Establishing a recursion relation for $C(T,N)$ he derived the explicit result

 If the coordinates of the points are chosen at random from a continuous distribution the points are in general position with probability one.
-Since there are in total $2^T$ different binary colorings of these points and only $C(T,N)$ of them are dichotomies we find for the probability of a random coloring to be a dichotomy the cumulative binomial distribution.
+Since there are in total $2^T$ different binary colorings of these points and only $C(T,N)$ of them are dichotomies we find for the probability that $T$ random points in $N$ dimensions with random coloring form a dichotomy the cumulative binomial distribution

 Hence $P_\mathrm{d}(T,N)=1$ for $T\leq N$, $P_\mathrm{d}(T,N)=1/2$ for $T=2N$ and $P_\mathrm{d}(T,N)\to 0$ for $T\to\infty$.
 The transition from $P\simeq 1$ at $T=N$ to $P\simeq 0$ at large $T$ becomes sharper with increasing $N$.
 This is clearly seen when considering the case of constant ratio